+In this article, we will see how to install a Linux based OS alongside a Windows OS already installed on a System.
 Before we begin here are some of the Advantages of a Linux OS over a Windows OS and why you should consider using a Linux System.
-(Purely based of my experience)
+(Purely based on my experience)

 - Linux Systems are generally light on system resources and hence run faster even on old hardware setups.

 - Linux has native support for the gcc compiler and python interpreter.

 - Linux also has native support for Git which makes it easier for people to synchronize their work with remote repositories on GitHub.

 - Linux is Open Source and hence tinkering around with its source code can give us a better understanding of the Structure of an OS.

 - It is recommended that you have 100 – 150 Gb of free Hard Disk space, although anything above 40 Gb would do the job.
 (This step is important as it is the amount of space you will be dedicated to your Linux OS, and once linux is installed you will not be able to access this space through Windows)

 - A USB flash drive has a minimum space of 8 GB.

 - (Optional, Only for newer machines) Making sure whether Windows is installed in UEFI mode or Legacy BIOS Mode.

 Making Sure whether Windows is installed in legacy BIOS mode or UEFI mode